-- a) This Order does not supersede any stricter limitation imposed by a local public entity within the County of Los Angeles Public Health Jurisdiction.
-The Order is consistent with existing authority that local health jurisdictions may implement or continue more restrictive public health measures if the jurisdiction's Local Health Officer determines that health conditions in that jurisdiction warrant such measures.
-Where a conflict exists between this Order and any State Public Health Officer Order related to controlling the spread of COVID-19 during this pandemic, the most restrictive provision controls, unless the County of Los Angeles is subject to a court order requiring it to act on, or enjoining it from enforcing, any part of this Order. - 3.
-All persons living within the County of Los Angeles Public Health Jurisdiction should continue to practice required and recommended COVID-19 infection control measures at all times and when among other persons when in community, work, social or school settings, especially when multiple unvaccinated persons from different households may be present and in close contact with each other, especially when in indoor or crowded outdoor settings. - 4.
+- d) In establishments and settings with active outbreaks, quarantine and isolation may be extended for additional days by County Public Health outbreak investigators to help lower the risk of ongoing transmission at the site. - 4.
 Face Masks.
-All individuals must follow the requirements included in both the requirements of this Order and the July 28, 2021 Guidance for the Use of Face Coverings issued by the California Department of Public Health. - a) These requirements are aligned with July 28, 2021 recommendations issued by the CDC.
+All individuals must follow the requirements included in both the requirements of this Order and the July 28, 2021 and December 13, 2021 Guidance for the Use of Face Coverings issued by the California Department of Public Health. - a) These requirements are aligned with July 28, 2021 recommendations issued by the CDC.
 The CDC recommendations provide information about both indoor and higher risk settings where masks are required or recommended to prevent transmission to: - i.
 Persons with a higher risk of infection (e.g., unvaccinated or immunocompromised persons), - ii.
 Persons with prolonged, cumulative exposures (e.g., workers), or - iii.
 Persons whose vaccination status is unknown.